Akali27/Windows_Response_Tool/README.md

 ## Features

-The script will collect the following:
+The script will collect the following from your Windows system:

 - Computer hardware information
 - Operating system information